Particulate: Feed-Forward 3D Object Articulation: Related Work

-\paragraph{Articulated object modeling.} Prior work has explored reconstructing articulated objects from multi-view images capturing different articulation states.
-A popular paradigm is per-instance optimization using neural radiance fields (NeRFs~\cite{mildenhall20nerf:})~\cite{liu2023paris, wei2022nasam, mu2021sdf, song2024reacto, weng2024neural, wu2022d} or Gaussian splatting (GS~\cite{kerbl233d-gaussian})~\cite{liu2025building, wu2025reartgs}.
-While effective in capturing object-specific articulation, these methods are slow and rely on densely sampled, posed images across multiple articulation states which are hard to acquire in practice.
+Prior work has explored reconstructing articulated objects from multi-view images across different articulation states.
+A common paradigm is per-instance optimization using neural radiance fields (NeRFs~\cite{mildenhall20nerf:})~\cite{liu2023paris, wei2022nasam, mu2021sdf, song2024reacto, weng2024neural, wu2022d} or Gaussian splatting (GS~\cite{kerbl233d-gaussian})~\cite{liu2025building, wu2025reartgs}.
+These methods capture object-specific articulation well but are slow and require densely sampled, posed images that are difficult to acquire in practice.

-To improve scalability, authors have developed generative priors for articulated objects. \cite{lei2023nap,liu2024cage,liusingapo,Su_2025_CVPR,gao2025meshart} train diffusion~\cite{ho20denoising} or autoregressive models on 3D datasets with articulation annotations~\cite{xiang20sapien:,Geng_2023_CVPR} to generate articulated objects.
-Despite their promise, these models are usually trained on a limited set of object categories, assume prior knowledge of key attributes such as kinematic structure, and often depend on part retrieval to assemble articulated assets, limiting the accuracy and diversity of the resulting objects.
+To improve scalability, generative models of articulated objects train diffusion~\cite{ho20denoising} or autoregressive models on 3D datasets with annotated articulations~\cite{xiang20sapien:,Geng_2023_CVPR}~\cite{lei2023nap,liu2024cage,liusingapo,Su_2025_CVPR,gao2025meshart}.
+However, they are usually trained on only a few categories, assume known attributes such as the kinematic structure, and often rely on part retrieval to assemble articulated assets.

-More recently, motivated by the success of Internet-scale foundation models, authors have proposed to leverage them for articulation modeling.
-These methods usually are training-free or require only light fine-tuning.
-For instance, DragAPart~\cite{li24dragapart} and DreamArt~\cite{lu2025dreamart} fine-tune pre-trained 2D generators to synthesize articulation videos~\cite{li25puppet-master}, which are then used to optimize the articulation attributes.
-FreeArt3D~\cite{chen2025freeart3d}, conditioned on images across different articulation states, generates articulated objects by probing a pre-trained 3D generator~\cite{xiang24structured}.
-Articulate-Anything~\cite{le2024articulate} and Articulate AnyMesh~\cite{qiu2025articulate} prompt vision language models (VLMs) to reason about part articulation.
-Despite their impressive generalization across many categories, these methods suffer from several limitations, including slow per-object inference, difficulty handling internal or subtle parts, and limited multi-joint support.
+More recent methods leverage foundation models and are training-free or require only light fine-tuning.
+DragAPart~\cite{li24dragapart} and DreamArt~\cite{lu2025dreamart} fine-tune pre-trained 2D generators to synthesize articulation videos~\cite{li25puppet-master}; FreeArt3D~\cite{chen2025freeart3d} probes a pre-trained 3D generator~\cite{xiang2024structured}; and Articulate-Anything~\cite{le2024articulate} and Articulate AnyMesh~\cite{qiu2025articulate} prompt vision-language models (VLMs) to reason about part articulation.
+Despite their broad generalization across categories, these methods still suffer from slow per-object inference, difficulty with internal or subtle parts, and limited multi-joint support.
+Our problem is also related to automatic rigging~\cite{wu23magicpony,li24learning,jakab24farm3d,liu2025riganything,deng2025anymate,song2025magicarticulate}; however, these methods focus primarily on characters, humanoids, animals, or animation-centric assets, and do not directly target the partly-rigid everyday objects we study.

 In contrast, we propose a data-driven approach that utilizes a flexible and scalable network to infer all articulation attributes in a single feed-forward pass, enabling recovery of articulated objects in seconds rather than hours and achieving superior performance across diverse categories.